 Thomas Hildreth is an actor, producer and writer, who stars in the 2015 Award-Winning feature CHILD OF GRACE, a crime thriller co-starring Emma Myles (ORANGE IS THE NEW BLACK), Ted Levine (THE BRIDGE), James Parks (Tarantino's THE HATEFUL EIGHT), and Maggie Elizabeth Jones (WE BOUGHT A ZOO).
-The film had its worldwide TV premiere in September 2015 on Lifetime Movie Network and continues to air primetime on LMN.
-Directed by Award-Winning director Ian McCrudden (ISLANDER), CHILD OF GRACE is currently in distribution worldwide by Mission Pictures International and is now available on iTunes, Google Play, and Amazon.
+The film had its worldwide TV premiere in September 2015 on Lifetime Movie Network.
+Directed by Award-Winning director Ian McCrudden (ISLANDER), CHILD OF GRACE is currently in distribution by Koan Distribution.

 In 2007, Hildreth starred and produced in the critically acclaimed independent feature film ISLANDER, a classic American story, portraying the gravitas in everyday life, as one man learns to accept the consequences of his choices with grace.
 His cast includes Philip Baker Hall ( MAGNOLIA) and Larry Pine.
 ISLANDER premiered at the 2007 Los Angeles Film Festival.
 He received great reviews from leading publications including the Washington Post, the Seattle Post-Intelligencer, the Seattle Times, the Boston Globe and the Hollywood Reporter.